georgematheos/vs-app-backend/api.md

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the person specified in the request body as by `visitorUsername`.

 ##### Request body (JSON):
-* `visitorUsername`: The username of the visitor initiating Vs.
+* `visitorUsername`: The username of the visitor initiating Vs.  Must be a student's username.
 * `hostUsername`: The username of the host the visitor is initiating Vs with.
+Must be a boarding student's username.

 ##### Feathers command:
 ```javascript